UEFA Champions League: 1955–1967: Beginnings

 In a rematch of the first final, Real Madrid faced Stade Reims at the Neckarstadion for the 1959 final, and won 2–0.
 West German side Eintracht Frankfurt became the first team not to compete in the Latin cup to reach the European Cup final.
-The 1960 final holds the record for the most goals scored, with Real Madrid beating Eintracht Frankfurt 7–3 in Hampden Park, courtesy of four goals by Ferenc Puskás and a hat-trick by Alfredo Di Stéfano.
+The 1960 final holds the record for the most goals scored, with Real Madrid beating Eintracht Frankfurt 7–3 at Hampden Park, courtesy of four goals by Ferenc Puskás and a hat-trick by Alfredo Di Stéfano.
 This was Real Madrid's fifth consecutive title, a record that still stands today.

 Real Madrid's reign ended in the 1960–61 season when bitter rivals Barcelona dethroned them in the first round.
-Barcelona were defeated in the final by Portuguese side Benfica 3–2 at Wankdorf Stadium.
+Barcelona were defeated in the final by Portuguese side Benfica 3–2 at the Wankdorf Stadium.
 Reinforced by Eusébio, Benfica defeated Real Madrid 5–3 at the Olympic Stadium in Amsterdam and kept the title for a second consecutive season.
-Benfica wanted to repeat Real Madrid's successful run of the 1950s after reaching the showpiece event of the 1962–63 European Cup, but a brace from Brazilian-Italian José Altafini at the Wembley Stadium gave the spoils to Milan, making the trophy leave the Iberian Peninsula for the first time ever.
+Benfica wanted to repeat Real Madrid's successful run of the 1950s after reaching the showpiece event of the 1962–63 European Cup, but a brace from Brazilian-Italian José Altafini at Wembley gave the spoils to Milan, making the trophy leave the Iberian Peninsula for the first time ever.

-Inter Milan beat an ageing Real Madrid 3–1 in the Ernst-Happel-Stadion to win the 1963–64 season and replicate their local-rival's success.
+Inter Milan beat an ageing Real Madrid 3–1 at the Ernst-Happel-Stadion to win the 1963–64 season and replicate their local-rival's success.
 The title stayed in Milan for the third year in a row after Inter beat Benfica 1–0 at their home ground, the San Siro.
 Under the leadership of Jock Stein, Scottish club Celtic beat Inter Milan 2–1 in the 1967 final to become the first British club to win the European Cup.
 The Celtic players that day, all of whom were born within 30 mi of Glasgow, subsequently became known as the "Lisbon Lions".